rascol/Raspberry-Pi-PPS-Client/README.md

 ## Time Synchronizing Clusters of Computers

 Although the goal of high accuracy computer timekeeping, evident from even a cursory search on the internet, has been around since at least the inception of the Network Time Protocol, general support for high precision timekeeping over the internet is still not available.
-However GPS is avalable everywhere and in conjunction with NTP can be used for that purpose now.
+However GPS is avalable everywhere and in conjunction with a daemon like pps-client can be used for that purpose now.
 While it might seem that GPS reception is limited to locations with or near open sky, in fact commercially available GPS repeaters are available that can bring GPS reception indoors with local coverage up to 30 meters.

 ## Using the Raspberry Pi as a Stratum 1 NTP Server